 Overview

-Taiwan sits on the edge of the Eurasian continental shelf, where complex geological history and diverse ecological environments have nurtured rich endemism.
-From sea level to Yushan's 3,952-meter peak, vertical elevation changes create tropical, subtropical, temperate, and alpine climate zones, providing habitats for diverse organisms.
-Endemic species comprise approximately 25% of Taiwan's biodiversity, spanning mammals, birds, reptiles, amphibians, fish, insects, and plants.
+Taiwan sits at the edge of the Eurasian continental shelf.
+Its complex geological history and diverse ecological environments have fostered a high density of endemic species.
+From sea level to the 3,952-meter Yu Shan (Jade Mountain) main peak, the vertical elevation gradient creates tropical, subtropical, temperate, and alpine climate zones, providing habitats for a wide range of organisms.
+Endemic species span mammals, birds, reptiles, amphibians, fish, insects, and plants, with endemism ratios varying significantly across groups: freshwater fish show an extremely high endemism rate, while mammals, though fewer in absolute numbers due to a smaller species base, still exhibit a notable proportion.
+1

 Key Facts